eyvind/sega-adapter/README.md

 ### "A is Up" toggle

-The start button has no natural mapping since the Atari can only read three buttons, but another poster in the aforementioned AtariAge thread suggested mapping a button to Up to use it as a jump button in games that use Up to jump.
+The start button has no natural mapping since the Atari can only read three buttons, but a common complaint in platform games on the Atari (and later the Amiga) was that they often used joystick Up to jump because of the lack of extra joystick buttons.

-The Start button is not usually in a good location for a jump button on a controller, so the adapter uses it to support this feature indirectly: holding the Start button down for a second maps the A button to Up.
+A dedicated Up button would solve this problem, but the Start button is not usually in a good location to be used as a jump button.
+The adapter therefore supports this feature indirectly: holding the Start button down for a second maps the A button to Up.

 Since the joystick button often starts games, a short press of the Start button is mapped to joystick button 1.
+This allows Start to both serve its normal function (in supported games) and switch the A button between modes.

-### SNACK enhanced mode (experimental)
+### SNACK enhanced mode

 [SNACK](https://abbuc.de/produkt/snack-adapter/) is an Atari adapter for SNES controllers.
-It has an enhanced mode that allows all of the buttons to be read by the Atari (with some limitations), and that mode is supported here.
+It has an enhanced mode that allows all of the buttons to be read by the Atari, and this adapter supports that mode if you have a six-button controller.

-To switch to enhanced mode, press Mode, Start, and the right shoulder button at the same time.
-Mode+Start+left shoulder goes back to normal mode.
+To switch to SNACK mode on a Sega controller, press Mode, Start, and C (the right shoulder button if you're using an 8BitDo M30 controller) at the same time.
+Mode+Start+Z (left shoulder on the M30) goes back to normal mode.

+If you're using an 8BitDo Retro Receiver with an Xbox or PlayStation controller, the button layout is different.
+Press Mode+Start+X (left shoulder) to switch to SNACK mode on these controllers, and Mode+Start+Z (right shoulder) to go back to normal mode.

 The SNES controller has four main buttons: A, B, X, and Y; left and right shoulder buttons; and START and SELECT.